 during the centennial of the 25th President's death

 The most compassionate man ever to serve as President of the United States was William McKinley.

 All too often in American history, the passage of time overshadows the laudatory virtues of superior men.
-And while McKinley wasn't a great chief executive, he was an effective leader who oversaw the United State's wartime victory over Spain; acquired Guam, Puerto Rico and the Philippine Islands; and ushered-in the twentieth century with sound economic policies and promotion of international trade.
+McKinley was a near-great chief executive, an effective leader who oversaw the United States' wartime victory over Spain; acquired Guam, Puerto Rico and the Philippine Islands; and ushered-in the twentieth century with sound economic policies and promotion of international trade.